xmidt-org/golang-money/README.md

 ````
 #### Creating new HTTPSpanner options

+(1) Create a option in httpspanneroptions.go\
-(1) Make a new field in the HTTPSpanner struct and a httpspanner container for options that require specific parts.
+(2) Make a new field in the HTTPSpanner struct and a httpspanner container.
+Containers\
-(2) Create a option in httpspanneroptions.go
+    hold required component for its option\
-(3) Create a new process in httpspannerprocess.go
+(3) Create a new process in httpspannerprocess.go.\
 (4) Implement the newly created option and process into spanner's Decorate.

 #### How is Money data interpreted?